The New F-33

 The 2015 F-33 is a new design by Ian Farrier, having evolved from the F-32, and replaces the original 2004 F-33.
-All F-33s are currently being built by Multihulls Direct at Subic Bay, in the Philippines, under license to Farrier Marine.
+All F-33s are currently being built in the Philippines, under license to Farrier Marine.
 It is available in several formats, the F-33, F-33X (with wider center hull), or the more race orientated F-33R and F-33RX, plus all carbon versions, the F-33RC and F-33RXC.
 Both aft cabin and aft cockpit versions are also currently available.

 The new F-33 is a truly modern 'state of the art' design, and incorporates the latest third generation Farrier Folding System.
 The third generation beams have no intrusion into the main cabin, and eliminate the awkward beam pockets in the cabin sides.
 Floats are as large as they can be for such a folding trimaran, with extra buoyancy having been designed in forward and low down for the maximum sail carrying power.

 The standard F-33 offers more room than any other equivalent legally trailerable folding trimaran, due to efficient design, plus heavy and space robbing interior liners are not used, which also makes the F-33 the lightest available production boat of its type.
 The extra wide maxi F-33X is even larger again, and is easily the roomiest and most seaworthy folding trimaran in its class.

 The new F-33 series has one major advantage over the original F-33, this being the availability of the narrower 2.6m (8' 6") F-33 version which is the largest legally trailerable trimaran available, with no permit required for US roads.
 The wider F-33X will require a permit to be trailered, but it has much more room and a higher load carrying capacity.